 Each of these scenarios have a different aim and should therefore be approached in a different manner.
 Sometimes cases might be combined such as a pricing case question in a market entry case or a profitability problem in a M&A case interview.
-However, since each of these problems follow a different structure, they are explained separately on their own pages.
+However, since each of these problems follow a different structure, they are explained in more depth in separate articles.
 Luckily there is some sequence of steps that can be followed regardless of the case scenario.

 - Summarize the case question

 - Develop and communicate a framework (based on the case scenario)

 - Formulate clear hypotheses and indicate possible analyses

 - Quantify your analyses and make assumptions explicit

 - Be creative when formulating solutions